 For the benefit of avid map followers (and you know who you are!)
 I left the last post basically at Georgetown MT.
 There is a beautiful lake and what looks like a lot of retirement or vacation homes.
 A beautiful setting with all of the requirements, like mountains and water and relative peace and quiet.

 The road goes on to Anaconda MT which was another famous mining town (There was or is a mining company Anaconda Copper) and all that remains of the mine and smelter is the smelter stack and an area around there that is totally denuded of trees and vegetation.
 The mining was basically done in the late 1800s and there was no knowledge of the potential consequences of spewing acid laden smoke into the atmosphere.
 There is a similar area of devastation near Copperhill TN on the border between GA,TN,and NC.
+It looks like there is a fair amount of activity in Anaconda but I did not tarry.

 Always the one for the road less traveled headed south towards Wisdom and on to Jackson and eventually Dillon MT.
 When they talk about "Big Sky Montana" this must be it.
 There are vast areas of range land and grazing land and irrigated fields.
 I maybe expected to see more sheep but have actually seen very few.